sailoog/openplotter-documentation/en/sdr_ais.md

 A DVB-T dongle will need more power than the Raspberry Pi USB port can provide.
 You need to plug the dongle into a powered USB hub.
 Connecting and disconnecting can draw too much power and cause malfunction, try to do it when the system is off.

-OpenPlotter is ready to get SDR AIS signal out of the box, you just have to calibrate to find **gain** and **ppm** correction values.
+OpenPlotter is ready to get SDR AIS signal out of the box, you just have to calibrate to find **gain** and correction (**ppm**) values.

-You can buy our DVB-T dongle and we can calibrate it for you and include a note with the gain and correction value (ppm):
+You can buy our DVB-T dongle and we can calibrate it for you and include a note with the gain and ppm values:

 http://www.sailoog.com/shop-category/openplotter